OpenEvalProject/evals/manuscripts/elife-68578/v2/manuscript.md

 Superposition of inactive and agonist+PAM structures shows a high degree of structural overlap in 7TM domains, with the exception of a bundle comprising of extracellular loop 2 (ECL2) and a stalk linking CRD and TM1 showing slight structural dissimilarity.
 CRD appears semi-rigid (Figure 7C).
 Therefore, a small rotation of LB2 domains could propagate to large-scale transitions of the TMDs through the CRDs, thereby reorientating the 7TMDs from the inactive plane–plane interface mediated by TM5 and TM6 to the active interface driven by TM6 (Figure 7E–G).
 The proximity of 7TMDs is observed during the activation, from a plane–plane distance of 24 Å in inactive state to 5.7 Å at P8236.55 in the active state (Figure 2—figure supplement 3A,B).

-## Upward movement of LB2 converted into the intra-7TM rearrangement through ECL2
+### Upward movement of LB2 converted into the intra-7TM rearrangement through ECL2

 Models of both inactive and active structures reveal that there is a bundle of structure in the junction region between extracellular and transmembrane domain, which is composed of C-terminal elongated peptide of CRD and the twisted hairpin loop of ECL2 (Figure 8A,B).
 Unlike mGluR5 and GABAB receptors (Kim et al., 2020; Koehl et al., 2019; Mao et al., 2020; Papasergi-Scott et al., 2020; Park et al., 2020; Shaye et al., 2020), which are formed by a twisted three-strand β-sheet, the junction of CaSR is more flexible than that of mGluR5 and GABAB receptors.
 The structure of the agonist+PAM bound state shows that the residues 759–763 fragment of ECL2 and the C-terminal residues of the CRD (601–604) form a new interface (Figure 8A), which presents a more compactible interaction in the agonist+PAM bound state (Figure 8B).
 In addition, there is another interface involving the residues E759 at the apical loop of ECL2 and the residues W590 at the bottom of the loop composed of residues 589–591 for agonist+PAM bound state.
 In the agonist+PAM bound state, the loop of ECL2 is pulled up by the interaction among E759, W590, and K601, leading to the movement of ECL2 (Figure 8), which would raise the reorientation of TM5 and TM6 domains during the activation of CaSR (Figure 7E,F).
 To confirm the importance of this interaction, deletion of residues D758 and E759 at the apex of ECL2 (Figure 8D), as well as single mutations of K601E and W590E (Figure 8E,F), disrupted these contacts and led to a significantly reduced Ca2+-induced receptor activity, Therefore, ECL2 plays a key role in relaying the conformational changes of VFT to the intrasubunit TM domain to rearrange the structure to adapt to downstream transducers, such as G proteins.
 The cell surface expression levels of Δ758–759 mutant was comparable to that of WT, while W590E and K601E mutants were expressed on the cell surface at approximately 40–50% of WT level (Figure 3—figure supplement 1).

 ![Figure 8.](https://cdn.elifesciences.org/articles/68578/elife-68578-fig8-v2.jpg)

 **Figure 8.:** (A) Model in CaSRagonist+PAM state (purple) and cryo-EM map (gray) showing the contact between the CRD and the ECL2 of the 7TMDs.
 Critical residues at this interface are shown as spheres at their Cα positions.
 (B) Superposition of the interface between the CRD and the ECL2 of the 7TMD between both fully inactive and agonist+PAM bound conformations.
 (C) Specific contacts between the loop of CR domain and the loop of ECL2 to shift the ECL2 up.
 (D–F) Deletion of residues D758 and E759 (D), the single mutation of K601E (E) and W590E (F) significantly reduced Ca2+-induced receptor activity.
 (WT in black dots and mutant in red dots).
-For (D–F), N = 4, data represent mean ± SEM (Figure 8—source data 1).Figure 8—source data 1.2+ flux assay on CaSR mutations.
+For (D–F), N = 4, data represent mean ± SEM (Figure 8—source data 1).

 ## Discussion